Abd al-Mu'min: Political life

+Under Ibn Tumart

 Some time around 1117, Abd al-Mu'min became a follower of Ibn Tumart, leader of the Masmudas (a Berber tribe of present-day western Morocco), a religious and military leader of renowned piety who had founded the Almohads as a religious order with the goal of restoring purity in Islam.
 His group had long been at odds with the Almoravids and had been forced into exile in the mountains.
 Abd al-Mu'min stayed with Ibn Tumart as he journeyed slowly towards Marrakesh.
 It was there that his mentor declared himself the Mahdi (divinely guided one) and that he was opposed to the Almoravid dynasty.
 After this pronouncement, the group moved to the Atlas Mountains and gathered followers there.
 In time they created a small Almohad state.
 During an attack on Marrakesh, al-Bashir the second in command, was killed and Abd al-Mu'min was named to take his place.

+Accession

 When Ibn Tumart died in 1130 at his ribat in Tinmel, after suffering a severe defeat at the hands of the Almoravids, Abd al-Mu'min and the council of ten kept the death of Ibn Tumart secret for 3 years, since the Almohads were going through a difficult time in their fight against the Almoravids.
 Abd al-Mu'min also feared that the Masmuda (the Berber tribe of Ibn Tumart) would not accept him as their leader since he was an outsider.
 He did eventually lead the Almohads when a family relationship was arranged between him and Cheikh Abu Hafs, the leader of the Masmuda.
 He then came forward as the lieutenant of Ibn Tumart, became the leader of the movement, and forged it into a powerful military force.
 He proclaimed himself Caliph, with the titles of Khalifat al-Mahdi ('Representative of the Mahdi') and later – probably after the conquest of Marrakesh – of Amir al-Mu'minin ('Prince/Commander of the Believers').
 He eventually adopted an Arab Qaysi genealogy that included the prophet Muhammad.
 Under him, the Almohads swept down from the mountains, eventually destroying the power of the faltering Almoravid dynasty by 1147.

+War against the Almoravids

 Abd al-Mu'min created his empire by first winning control of the high Atlas Mountains, then the Middle Atlas, into the Rif region, eventually moving into his homeland north of Tlemcen.
 In 1145, after the Almoravids lost the leader of their Catalan mercenaries, Reveter, the Almohads defeated them in open battle.
 From this point the Almohads moved west onto the Atlantic coastal plain.
 After laying siege to Marrakesh, they finally captured it in 1147.
 Traditional accounts state that after establishing his capital at Marrakesh, Abd al-Mu'min created a dilemma in that the Almohads considered it a city of heretics.
 He contented himself with the destruction of their palace and mosques, although it is not clear whether these were actually demolished or merely abandoned.